GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

 #### Browser Compatibility

-The feature has been available in Chrome, since version 75, with Firefox implementing it in their nightly version.
+The feature has been available in Chrome since version 75, with Firefox implementing it in their nightly version.
 Other browsers are expected to follow soon.

 ### Quality Criteria